AdamSobieski/Argumentation/README.md

 --boundary-example-3--
 ```

-With solutions for knowledge-graph templating (see also: [OTTR](https://www.ottr.xyz/)), the expressiveness of knowledge-graph approaches to representing argument could equal that expressiveness of the markup approach indicated in the first example.
+With solutions for knowledge-graph templating (see also: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/)), the expressiveness of knowledge-graph approaches to representing argument could equal that expressiveness of the markup approach indicated in the first example.
 That is, knowledge-graph representations of argument would be able to refer to reusable argument templates.

 ### Serialization and Deserialization